Key Takeaways

 Whatever may be the case, it’s essential to assess the company’s financial situation and the reasons behind the negative retained earnings before making conclusions about its financial health.

 Have questions about your business’s position on retained earnings?
 Don’t keep wondering.
-Connect with us and get them answered now by certified accountants with 12+ years of experience.
+Connect with us and get them answered now by our professional accountants and bookkeepers with 12+ years of experience.